mkkreddy/gmapLocationHeatmap/README.md

 # gmapLocationHeatmap

 This Notebook helps you to validate ones personal GMAP history.

 # Howto Download your GMAP data

-To downlaod your gmap data goto --> https://takeout.google.com/settings/takeout?pli=1
+To download your gmap data goto --> https://takeout.google.com/settings/takeout?pli=1

 extract the JSON file and run the following to Notebook to see your HeatMap :)